Surviving a Tax Audit: A Comprehensive Guide

 What is a Tax Audit?

-With over 230 million tax returns filed every year, the IRS has developed computerized statistical protocols to easily identify when a taxpayer has submitted a return with potentially incorrect information.
-Various types of software are used to catch reporting irregularities in tax returns versus information supplied by third parties including financial institutions, individuals, and businesses.
-When a taxpayer’s return is flagged by the IRS, they will then determine whether they should investigate the matter, which is the purpose of a tax audit.
+With over 230 million tax returns filed yearly, the IRS has developed computerized statistical protocols to easily identify when a taxpayer submitted a return with potentially incorrect information.
+Various types of software are used to catch reporting irregularities in tax returns versus information supplied by third parties, including financial institutions, individuals, and businesses.
+When the IRS flags a taxpayer’s return, they will determine whether they should investigate the matter, which is the purpose of a tax audit.

-Depending on the information you gave the IRS, you may receive notice that an IRS agent wants to further examine the records in question.
+Depending on the information you gave the IRS, you may receive notice that an IRS agent wants to examine the records further.
 For example, evidence of unreported revenue would immediately garner the attention of an IRS examiner.

 Correspondence Audits

-Notification of any type of an IRS tax audit will almost always be sent through the mail whether the IRS wants to conduct a correspondence or an in-person field or office audit (which have both been temporarily curtailed because of Covid 19).
+Notification of any type of IRS tax audit will almost always be sent through the mail whether the IRS wants to conduct a correspondence or an in-person field or office audit (which have been temporarily curtailed because of COVID-19).
 In a correspondence audit, an IRS examiner will request specific documents to verify selective details in your tax returns be mailed to them.
-As a result, a person that claims to have donated $20,000 to charities may be asked to provide documentation substantiating those donations.
+As a result, a person who claims to have donated $20,000 to charities may be asked to provide documentation substantiating those donations.

 Office Audits

 Fortunately, you have located the absolute right choice to hire for legal and accounting representation for an in-person audit.
-The Tax Law Offices of David W. Klasing have a proven track record of providing successful audit representation for many types of industries, entity types, estates, trusts, businesses, individuals in office audits all over the state of California, the Nation and worldwide for expats and could be indispensable in getting you safely through a civil, Eggshell or Reverse Eggshell, Office Audit.
+The Tax Law Offices of David W. Klasing have a proven track record of providing successful audit representation for many industries, entity types, estates, trusts, businesses, and individuals in office audits all over California, the Nation, and worldwide for ex-pats.
+They could be indispensable in getting you safely through a civil, Eggshell, or Reverse Eggshell Office Audit.
 We can protect you from almost everything except the proper amount of tax liability you should have paid in the first place.

 Field Audits

-IRS field audits are the most expansive, in depth and consequently high-risk examination that the agency performs.
+IRS field audits are the most expansive, in-depth, and consequently high-risk examination that the agency performs.
 For example, the IRS agent assigned to your case will often request to meet at and tour your business or home and then will proceed to question you about possibly every line item on your personal or business income tax returns.
-You would absolutely benefit by working with our dually licensed California Tax Attorneys and CPAs during a field audit to make sure that your net worth and very liberty are protected to the full extent possible.
+You would benefit by working with our dually licensed California Tax Attorneys and CPAs during a field audit to ensure that your net worth and liberty are protected to the full extent possible.

 At the conclusion of any of the above audits, the IRS will come to one of three decisions:

-- The taxpayer owes additional tax, civil and or civil fraud penalties, and interest to the IRS.
+• The taxpayer owes additional tax, civil or civil fraud penalties, and interest to the IRS.

-- All information on the tax return was correct, and the taxpayer does not owe money or is owed money by the IRS which is incredibly rare.
+• All information on the tax return was correct, and the taxpayer does not owe or is owed money by the IRS, which is incredibly rare.

-- Sufficient badges of fraud were identified in the audit so that the civil auditor is procedurally required to hand off the case to the criminal investigation division of the IRS for potential development of the case for criminal tax prosecution.
+• Sufficient badges of fraud were identified in the audit so that the civil auditor is procedurally required to hand off the case to the criminal investigation division of the IRS for the potential development of the case for criminal tax prosecution.

 Report All Income